lucasvanmol/algodot/test/project/addons/algodot/Documentation/Content/Algorand/Algodot GDscript Function.md

 # Algodot GDscript Functions

+Algorand GDscript functions abstract away the transaction logic for Algorand and gives the user tested template methods for constructing all basic L1 transactions on the Algorand blockchain.
+Users still have the option to reference the transaction logic as examples for implementing their own custom transaction logic

 (1) create_algot_node()
     creates an algod node, tokens, url and other parameters can be specified.
     It must be run before any transaction logic is done, else the script would